pikvm/pikvm/README.md

 * 2x USB A-to-micro cables (male-male, for power and HID).
 * HDMI capture device: see v2 description.
 * ATX control (optional): see v2 description.

-#### A few words about HDMI-USB dongle
-It's completely supported and Pi-KVM works great with it.
-However, we recommend to use [HDMI-CSI bridge](https://aliexpress.ru/item/4000102166176.html) because the USB dongle has several major disadvantages compared to it: USB gives a lot of latency (200ms vs 100ms) and it doesn't support stream compression control (you won't be able to use Pi-KVM in a place with a poor internet connection).

-It also cannot automatically detect screen resolution.
-All this is caused by the hardware limitations of the dongle itself.

-In addition, some users report hardware problems: the dongle may not work in the BIOS or simply stop working after a while.
-It's a black box, and no one knows what's inside it.
-If you have problems with it, it will not be possible to fix them.

 #### Addition
 * If you want to capture VGA from your server instead of HDMI, buy the [VGA-to-HDMI converter](https://aliexpress.ru/item/4000553298530.html).